Gao Hongbo

-Gao Hongbo (高洪波 (Gāo Hóngbō); born January 25, 1966, in Beijing) is a retired Chinese football striker and head coach of China League One side Beijing Enterprises.
+Gao Hongbo (高洪波 (Gāo Hóngbō); born January 25, 1966, in Beijing) is a Chinese professional football manager and former player who played as a striker.
 He previously managed the China national football team from 2009 to 2011, and in 2016.
 Appointed in May 2009, Gao became the youngest man to take the helm in 30 years.
+He currently serves as the a vice-chairman of the Chinese Football Association.

 Gao was a big name in his professional life as a footballer.
-Nicknamed Albert Einstein on the pitch, he was a prolific striker who was famous for his agility in the box and fine ability in finishing.
+Nicknamed Albert Einstein on the pitch, he was a prolific second striker who was famous for his agility in the box and fine ability in finishing.
 In 1998, he started his coaching career with several Chinese clubs.
-He was also an assistant of Dutchman Arie Haan in the Chinese national football team between 2002 and 2004.
+He was also an assistant of Dutchman Arie Haan in the China national team between 2002 and 2004.
 Gao made a big achievement as a coach in 2007, as he led Changchun Yatai to take the title of the CSL.
-In April 2009, he became the head coach of the Chinese national football team but was sacked in August 2011 and replaced by José Antonio Camacho.
-Gao returned as the head coach of the national football team in February 2016.
+In April 2009, he became the head coach of the China national team but was sacked in August 2011 and replaced by José Antonio Camacho.
+Gao returned as the head coach of the national team in February 2016.